FAQs about the Chinese Language Course:

 Q: Where are these examinations held?

-A: The HSK examinations are held almost thrice or four times a year at Pune, Mumbai, Kolkatta, Chennai and New Delhi.
-Dates will be announced in class and on the Chinese Language Learner’s Pune Group on Facebook.
+A: The HSK examinations are held every month in Mumbai, and twice a year at Pune, Kolkatta, Chennai and New Delhi.
+Dates are announced in class and on the Chinese Language Learner’s Pune Group on Facebook.
 It will also be on our Facebook Page: The Oriental Dialogue.

 Q: How long will it take me to become fluent in Chinese?